Canterbury, St Mary Magdalene Tower

 In a specially built display area at the base of the tower is a fanciful Baroque memorial to the Whitfield family, dated 1680.
 This monument is in the Flemish style often associated with Grinling Gibbons and Arnold Quellin.
 It has been restored with the help of the Victoria and Albert Museum in London.

-Beside the tower, in the area formerly occupied by part of the old church, is a pleasant garden area, behind which is the new(ish) Catholic church of St. Thomas of Canterbury.
+Beside the tower, in the area formerly occupied by part of the old church, is a pleasant garden area, behind which is the 19th-century Catholic church of St. Thomas of Canterbury.